SAFEHR-data/PIXL/docs/setup/developer.md

 - Use the same field names across services so logs can be joined up
 - If a field has been pseudonymised, bind a new field prefixed with `pseudo_`, e.g.
   `study_uid` becomes `pseudo_study_uid` after pseudonymisation

+### Adding metrics

+Custom metrics are defined centrally in [`core.metrics`](../../pixl_core/src/core/metrics.py).
+To add a new metric:

+1. Add a field for it on the `PixlMetrics` dataclass, and create the instrument (e.g. a counter) in `initialise_metrics()`.
+Metric names use dots as separators, e.g. `pixl.studies.exported`.
+2. Add a `record_*` helper that records a value on the instrument.
+Guard against the instrument being `None` (it is unset when telemetry is disabled) and return early if so.
+3. Call the `record_*` helper from the relevant service(s).

+You can pass `attributes` to the metric that can later be used for filtering and aggregation, e.g. `project_name`.
+It's highly recommended to keep attribute values **low-cardinality** - each distinct combination of attribute values creates a separate time series, so avoid unbounded values like raw IDs or full tracebacks.

+### RabbitMQ queue metrics

+The RabbitMQ Docker image includes a Prometheus endpoint that exposes queue backlog depth metrics.
+We use this to scrape queue depth metrics for each queue in the PIXL RabbitMQ broker, rather than manually defining a metric within PIXL.
+This does, however, require defining a scrape job in the [Prometheus configuration](../../test/prometheus.yaml) of the OTel Collector, although the configuration is fairly minimal.

+Because metrics are scraped from the Prometheus endpoint, they are independent of `OTEL_SDK_DISABLED`.
+This means queue metrics will always be collected whenever something is scraping the endpoint.

+Note, queue depth is per-queue only, and cannot be broken down by project.